ukwa/ukwa-documentation/content/how-ukwa-works/ops/crawling.md

 This is because the system will not attempt a new checkpoint if the crawl state has not changed.
 Therefore, to force a new checkpoint, it is necessary to briefly un-pause the crawl so some progress is made, then re-pause and re-checkpoint.

-## Shutdown the Crawl Job(s)
+## Stop the Crawl Job(s)

 At this point, all activity should have stopped, so it should not make much difference how exactly the service is halted.
-To attempt to keep things as clean as possible, first terminate and then teardown the job(s) via the Heritrix UI.
+To attempt to keep things as clean as possible, first terminate the job.
+The status should go to `STOPPING` and then to `ABORTED`, although in some cases the system can get stuck in `STOPPING`.
+If that happens, give it about ten minutes and then proceed to teardown the job(s) via the Heritrix UI.

-You can now shut down the services...
+You can now shut down the services at the Docker level.

 ## Shut down the Crawl Services

-At this point, all activity should have stopped, so it should not make much difference how exactly the service is halted.
-To attempt to keep things as clean as possible, first terminate and then teardown the job(s) via the Heritrix UI.

-Then remote the crawl stack:
+First, remove the crawl stack, e.g.:

     docker stack rm fc_crawl

+The Heritrix containers are configured to give themselves a few minutes to shut down neatly.
+If this is unnecessary, the container can be killed directly using `docker rm <container.id>` .

+Then shut down Kafka

+    docker stack rm fc_kafka

-If this is not responsive, it may be necessary to restart Docker itself.
+If Docker actions are not responsive, it may be necessary to restart Docker itself.
 This means all the services get restarted with the current deployment configuration.

     service docker restart

 Even this can be quite slow sometimes, so be patient.

+If all else fails, force a reboot.